 You have a tasty menu, inviting ambience and top-notch service that people love.
-But you can’t rely on foot traffic and word-of-mouth won't fill up your tables every single day.
+But you can’t rely on foot traffic and word-of-mouth to fill up your tables every single day.

 Social media, paid search and ads play a role, but email marketing is by far the easiest and most effective way to get more customers into your restaurant or cafe.
-As the most established digital marketing platform and continues to grow, with an expected 4.3 billion users by 2022!
+As the most established digital marketing channel, email continues to grow with an expected 4.3 billion users by 2022!

 If that figure whets your appetite, wait until you hear some of the other advantages of restaurant email marketing: